-Crane flies, often referred to as “daddy long legs,” are a common sight in many parts of the world.
+Crane flies, often referred to as “mosquito eaters” or “daddy long legs,” (one of several creatures given the name) crane flies are a common sight in many parts of the world.
 Despite their somewhat intimidating appearance, these insects play an essential role in our ecosystem.
 This blog post will delve into the fascinating world of crane flies, dispelling common misconceptions and highlighting their importance in nature.

 The Biology of Crane Flies

 Crane flies belong to the Tipulidae family of insects.
 They are characterized by their slender bodies, long legs, and a pair of wings.
 The larvae, known as “leatherjackets,” are grey-brown in color and feed primarily on decomposing organic matter, especially in wet or moist environments.